 Begin by washing the bell pepper under running water.
 Pat dry and ensure all dirt has been removed.
 Cut around the top of the pepper and gently remove the stem.
 This should also remove the core and seeds.
 These parts can be disposed of as they can be slightly bitter and can affect the overall taste of your dish.
 Slice the pepper down one side and then open it out flat.
 Remove any remaining ribs or seeds.
 Finally, slice or dice the pepper as your recipe demands.

 Rinse your courgette under running water.
 You don’t need to peel a courgette; the skin is soft and adds a nice texture to your dish.
 Cut off both ends of the courgette.
 Slice or dice it according to your recipe requirements.

 Begin by washing the tomatoes under running water.
 Removing the seeds from a tomato reduces its moisture content which can be beneficial for certain recipes.
 To de-seed, cut the tomato in half horizontally and gently squeeze each half over a bowl or sink.
 Most seeds should come free with this process, use a spoon to scrape any remaining seeds.
 Slice or dice the tomato according to your recipe requirements.

 Onions can be a bit tricky to deal with due to the tears they cause when cut.
 Start by cutting off the top of the onion, leaving the root end intact.
-The root end has less of the tear-inducing compound, so this method minimises tears.
+The root end has less of the tear-inducing compound, so this method minimizes tears.
 Then, peel off the outer layer of the onion skin.
-Following this, make a cut from the top of the onion down towards the root, slicing it in half.
+Following this, cut the top of the onion down towards the root, slicing it in half.
 Place the cut side down on your chopping board and then slice or dice as recommended by your recipe.

 Practical Knife Skills